“Elusive Shapes” [“Forme sfuggenti”] is a travelling art project dedicated to Erminio Tansini’s sculptures.

 Each sculpture is generally made, by using two or more wooden pieces.

-Tansini’s statues display sinuous, jagged and knotted features; light bodies, or on the contrary – massive, majestic ones.
+Tansini’s sculptures display sinuous, jagged, and knotted features; light bodies, or on the contrary – massive, majestic ones.
 However, they are always depicted with a very noticeable tension and dynamism.